WICG/navigation-api/README.md

 NOTE: if you combine this example with the previous one, it's important that this route guard event handler be installed before the general single-page navigation event handler.
 Additionally, you'd want to either insert a call to `e.stopImmediatePropagation()` in this example, or a check of `e.defaultPrevented` in that example, to stop the other `navigate` event handler from proceeding with the canceled navigation.
 In practice, we expect there to be one large application- or framework-level `navigate` event handler, which would take care of ensuring that route guards happen before the other parts of the router logic, and preventing that logic from executing.

 #### Example: cross-origin affiliate links

+**This example is likely to get updated per discussions in [#5](https://github.com/WICG/app-history/issues/5).
+Also it currently causes infinite recursion.**

 A common [query](https://stackoverflow.com/q/11798336/3191) is how to append affiliate IDs onto links.
 Although this can be done server-side, sometimes it is convenient to do so client side, especially in the case of dynamic content.
 Today, this requires intercepting `click` events on `<a>` elements, or using a `MutationObserver` to watch for new link insertions.
 The `navigate` event provides a simpler way to do this: